radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/01-timeslots.md

 # Time Management: The Lifecycle of Timeslots

 Correct time management is an essential feature of any management tool.
 Whether for reasons of traceability, retrospective audit, or operations management, time management is a core concept.
-The Brainwave Identity GRC solution features fully integrated time management.
-Brainwave Identity GRC works like a camera, taking a complete and detailed snapshot of users and the information system at regular intervals.
+The Identity Analytics solution features fully integrated time management.
+Identity Analytics Identity GRC works like a camera, taking a complete and detailed snapshot of users and the information system at regular intervals.
 It is thus possible to:

 1. Navigate and analyze any snapshot whatsoever;
 2. Identify the changes that have taken place between snapshots.

-This is set out in the article relating to the Brainwave data model.
+This is set out in the article relating to the Identity Analytics data model.
 To create a more customizable solution, each upload is not directly related to a user-accessible "snapshot" but rather the snapshots follow a lifecycle during which users may add to them, refine them or delete them prior to their final publication on the portal.
 This lifecycle is crucial to ensure that the data published in the Identity Ledger meets the standard for analysis and validation purposes.
-The "snapshots" are known as "analysis periods" or "timeslots" in the Brainwave Identity GRC.
+The "snapshots" are known as "analysis periods" or "timeslots" in the Identity Analytics Identity GRC.

 ## Timeslot Lifecycle